VedeshP/hasse_diagram_py/README.md

 <img src="https://github.com/VedeshP/hasse_diagram_py/blob/d2b1ccb51de466e51b261d7c0f7642eabe16cb40/a.png">

 ## Note
-- This code only works if the given set gives valid poset
+- This code only works if the given set gives valid poset for the relation a|b
 - Isolated elements are not displayed on the hasse diagram for this version

 ## Libraries